I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Background and Related Work

-In classification settings, a ViT relies solely on the global [CLS] representation, which is processed by a lightweight Multi-Layer Perceptron (MLP) head.
-As a result, quantization challenges are primarily concentrated in the attention, GELU, and embedding layers.
+In classification settings, the reliance on a single global representation limits the impact of quantization errors, which are mainly concentrated in attention, GELU, and embedding layers.
 When moving from classification to segmentation frameworks new challenges emerge.
 In particular, decoder components such as masked attention, multi-scale feature fusion, and upsampling layers not only increase computational complexity but also heighten sensitivity to precision loss, making quantization significantly more delicate.